cranksters/playdate-reverse-engineering/usb/usb.md

 ### `bitmap`

 Sends a 1-bit bitmap to be previewed on the Playdate screen.
-The command must begin with a 7-byte string `bitmap\n`, followed by 12000 bytes of bitmap data where each bit of every byte represents one pixel; `0` for black, `1` for white.
+The command must begin with a 7-byte command string `bitmap\n`, followed by 12000 bytes of bitmap data where each bit of every byte represents one pixel; `0` for black, `1` for white.

 ### `run`